If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 Google Analytics 4 shows reporting cards for app purchases by default, even though this website does not have an app.
 Although you can tweak what cards show in a report, it would have been easier to hide these if an app property was not on your account.

-In addition, you can see data for users that did not checkout in your reports to identify why that may be or how to improve your website content.
+In addition, you can see data for users who did not check out in your reports to identify why that may be or how to improve your website content.

 The advantages WooCommerce reporting has over Google Analytics 4:

-- Data is not limited by privacy restrictions: your data should reflect accurately.
+- Data is not limited by privacy restrictions: your data should be reflected accurately.
 However, if your website goes down and you need to restore it from a backup, you could lose your data if you have not captured every sale.

 - Customer data available: WooCommerce users can install export plugins to see customer information in other formats, such as Excel.
 You can analyse things, including where users ship items.
-Or use the list for remarketing purposes in other channels, for example, Google Ads or Facebook customer lists.
+Alternatively, you can use the list for remarketing purposes in other channels, such as Google Ads or Facebook customer lists.

 Event tracking